Skip to content

 Forms

-MIDI Sketch Bach generates compositions in nine Baroque instrumental forms.
+MIDI Sketch Bach generates compositions in ten Baroque instrumental forms.
 Each form follows specific compositional rules and produces distinct musical structures.

 Organ System (Forms 0--6)